 • It’s important to protect your friend’s privacy, and not to get their family or community involved, as it may not be safe.

-• Don’t try to intervene with their family on their behalf: this could put you or your friend at risk and even accelerate the marriage plans.
+• Don’t try to intervene with family on their behalf: this could put you or your friend at risk and even accelerate the marriage plans.

 • Look after your own mental health and wellbeing.